Khao Yai National Park Tour from Bangkok – Full Day

 Image

-After lunch, during June-March, we’ll trek to Haew Suwat Waterfall and Haew Narok Waterfall, two of the park’s most picturesque bodies of water.
-We’ll marvel at the cool cascades, snap photos of the lush scenery, and take a quick respite before making our way back to Bangkok.
+We’ll trek to Haew Suwat Waterfall, one of the park’s most picturesque bodies of water.
+We’ll marvel at the cool cascades, snap photos of the lush scenery, and take a quick respite before heading back to Bangkok.

-(Please note that swimming and bathing are strictly prohibited at any of Khao Yai National Park's waterfalls, including Haew Suwat Waterfall and Haew Narok Waterfall)
+(Please note that swimming and bathing are strictly prohibited at any of Khao Yai National Park's waterfalls, including Haew Suwat Waterfall)

 Image